redFrik/udk10-Embedded_Systems/udk131205/README.md

 var freq1= 500;
 var amp1= 200;
 var freq2= 600;
-var amp2= d0.lag2(0.1)*300;
+var amp2= (d0+0.1).lag2(0.1)*300;
-var freq3= (a0*10).lag(1);
+var freq3= a0.lag(1);
 var amp3= 800;
 var amp= d1.lagud(0.01, 0.5);
 ```

-If you know supercollider you can of course write your own sound synthesis from scratch.
+If you know supercollider you can of course write your own sound synthesis from scratch, or adapt some old code you have.

 //--customizing the hardware
 ----------------------------
 You can also easily add more sensors.
 Then change in the thursday.py file and add the ones you need under settings.
+Here we add two more analog (total 4) and 1 more digital (total 3)...

 ```
-//adding 2 more analog and 1 more digital... analog_sensors= ["P9_39", "P9_40", "P9_37", "P9_38"] # customize here and add your own sensors
+analog_sensors= ["P9_39", "P9_40", "P9_37", "P9_38"] # customize here and add your own sensors
 digital_sensors= ["P9_41", "P9_42", "P9_31"] # customize here  and add your own sensors
 ```